 How To Keep A Nebulizer Clean?

 You will only need to clean the mask/mouthpiece, and the medicine cup.
-There is no need to clean the tube.
-Parts of the nebulizer should be rinsed after every use and sterilized/disinfected once a week.
+There is no need to clean the tube every time but it needs cleaning every now and then.
+The nebulizer parts and accessories should be rinsed after every use and sterilized/disinfected once a week.
 Below are the steps to rinse and disinfect the nebulizer components:

 - Separate the mask and medicine cup from the tube.
 If there are additional adapters or components for attachment of the mask to the medicine cup, then you need to rinse them as well.
 Store aside the tube and the nebulizer since they do not need cleaning.
 Also, remove the strap from the mask.